TaiDOmi/TTB-course/h5 HelSec.md

 - ETSI - Secure Artificial Intelligence Technical committee
 - NIST -

+I think there protect companies from legal consequences

+Questions
+- Incidents in NIS-2 need to be reported to national authorities
+- Notifcations go to ENISA
+-

 ## 19:20 - Heikki ”zokol” Juva - State of Union